Dupe Olusola

-Dupe Olusola is a Nigerian business executive.
-She is the Managing Director and Chief Executive Officer of the Nigeria-based Hospitality company, Transcorp Hotels plc, subsidiary of the Nigerian conglomerate, Transnational Corporation of Nigeria.
+Modupe Olusola is a Nigerian business executive.
+She was the Managing Director and Chief Executive Officer of the Nigeria-based Hospitality company, Transcorp Hotels plc, subsidiary of the Nigerian conglomerate, Transnational Corporation of Nigeria. from March 2020 to December 2024.

-In March 2020, she was appointed to head Transcorp Hotels by existing board members, becoming the second woman to lead the organisation.
+In March 2020, she was appointed to head Transcorp Hotels by the existing board members, becoming the second woman to lead the organisation.
 Before joining Transcorp Hotels Plc, Dupe was Group Head of Marketing at United Bank for Africa (UBA) and was involved in leading all marketing efforts of UBA Group’s 23 countries of presence.
 She had previously served as Managing Director and Chief Executive Officer of the Nigeria-based agricultural company, Teragro Commodities Limited, the agribusiness subsidiary of Transnational Corporation of Nigeria Plc (Transcorp Plc).
 She was appointed to the position in 2014.

 In 2015 as CEO of Teragro, she was named on Ventures Africa’s 10 Most Influential Nigerian CEOs.

 Early life and education

 Dupe attended Queen's College, Lagos, where she obtained her GCE O-levels in 1991.
 After O-levels, she enrolled at University of Leicester, United Kingdom where graduating in 1996 and went on to obtain a Master's degree (MSc) in Development Economics from the University of Kent in 1997.